tomscii/banks2ledger/README.md

              default: .
        -gs : Decimal group (thousands) separator character
              default: ,
+      -dbg : Include debug information in the generated output
+             default: false

 `banks2ledger` will write ledger transactions to standard output.
 It will not modify the contents of any file unless you use an output